kingcc/message-box/README.md

 `<message-box/>` is a Web component implemented on Lit-Element library.
 It is similar to native HTML Element and could runs in mainstream browsers without any difference.

-In short, it is a message string box and some buttons, common application scenario is to convey to the website user some information.
+In short, it is a container contains a message string box and some buttons, which common application scenario is to convey to the website user some information.
 For example:

 ```html